ersc-docs/ersc-docs.github.io/pages/workarounds.md

 > 6. Click Enable and quit to main menu.<br />
-> 7. This should prompt the cutsceen and set all flags correctly.<br />
+> 7. This should prompt the cutsceen and set all flags correctly.
 </details>
 <br/>
 </details>